 - Many modern Technical Death Metal bands that focus around using dissonance, disorientating time signatures and bizarre vocal styles to create an extremely dark and dreamy atmosphere fall into this.
 Examples include Pyrrhon, Portal, Artificial Brain and Ulcerate.
 This style can be traced back to Gorguts' album Obscura and the Finnish band Demilich; arguably the two most unsettling examples.

-- Try leafing through the descriptions of Chaos mutations sometime.
+- Warhammer 40,000: Try leafing through the descriptions of Chaos mutations sometime.
 And good luck catching a peaceful night's rest if you do.
 Oh, and Chaos imagery and architecture also counts.
-Explicitly described is the alphabet of Chaos a "sanity blasting sigils".
+Explicitly described is the alphabet of Chaos as "sanity blasting sigils".

 - Normality embodies this trope, as it lacks a dice mechanic and largely consists of furious ranting at a world gone wrong.